 Cllr .
 Laura McGonigle was appointed to the board of the Cork Film Festival in September 2016.
 A City Councillor since 2007, she has a keen interest in the arts, particularly in film.
 Laura is a serving member of the City Council’s Arts committee.
 Laura’s background is in financial accounting; however she now works full time in the world of politics.

 Denis McSweeney is a retired marketing director of Ford Ireland and holds primary and postgraduate degrees in law from UCC.
-He is a member of the board of the Everyman Theatre and of the West Cork Music, Literature and Traditional Music festivals.
+He is a chair of the board of the Everyman Theatre and a member of the board of the West Cork Music, Literature and Traditional Music festivals.

 Cllr.
 Chris O’Leary